“Our Most Important Asset…”

 How we’re feeling — and most especially whether or not we feel acknowledged and appreciated — influences our behavior, consumes our energy and affects our decisions all day long, whether we’re aware of it or not.”

 We are all trained from birth to focus on the negatives in life.
-Few parents point out when their kids are doing something correctly, but most parents are quick to say “NO, don’t do THAT”.
-This continues in the workplace, and is one of the primary sources of stress.
 Tony Schwartz says that the need to be valued is as primal as the need for food.

 With employers expecting and getting the highest level of productivity in American history, it is in the employer’s best interest to remove this stressor, and help their people feel valued.
-Many employees are overworked, underpaid and underappreciated.
+Many employees are overworked, underpaid, and underappreciated.
 So, tell people what they are doing right, and specifically why they are of value to you.
-Dispense the praise, give sincere thanks, and catch ‘em being good!
+Dispense the praise, give sincere thanks, and reward their efforts!